opensvc/docs.opensvc.com/source/agent.man.nodemgr.rst

 	              --format=FORMAT
-	                     specify a data formatter for output of the print*  and  collector* commands. possible values are json or table.
+	                     specify a data formatter for output of the print*  and  collector* commands. possible values are json, csv or table.

 	              -h, --help
 	                     show this help message and exit

-	       nodemgr dequeue actions
+	       nodemgr collect stats

-	              dequeue  and  execute  actions from the collector's action queue for this node and its services.
+	              write in local files metrics not found in the standard metrics collector. these files will be fed to the collector by the 'pushstat' action.

 	              --color=COLOR
 	                     colorize output. possible values are :  auto=guess  based  on  tty